 Then work 8 single crochets into the 2nd chain from the hook.
 If you want a quick and easy way to attach the button, leave the tail end free for later.

-Now work 1 single crochet into each stitch around.
+Now work 1 single crochet into each stitch around and join it with a slip stitch in the first stitch.
 This causes the work to curl up as you can see in the images below:

 For the last round you will crochet into the same stitches as previous round.
+In other words, round 3 is worked into the stitches of round 1.
 This encases the second round and also adds some sturdiness to the button.

-To do that, simply insert your hook into the same stitch as where you made your stitches in round 2.
+To begin round 3, insert your hook into first stitch made in round 1.

 Yarn over once more and pull through to complete the single crochet.